Vegetarian Diet for Teens

 teen-vegetarian-diet

-The Smart Girl’s Guide to Going Vegetarian is a book targeted to teenage girls who are considering a teen vegetarian diet.
+The Smart Girl’s Guide to Going Vegetarian is a book targeted at teenage girls considering a teen vegetarian diet.

 The author is nutrition educator and counselor, Rachel Meltzer Warren, who became a vegetarian at the age of twelve.